 Uh oh.
 Deepest apologies in advance to Michael and whoever is on the operating table tomorrow … or standing in the operating room beside him … or sitting behind him ... or in his way in the hall …

-or later this week!
+GOOD NEWS for later this week!
 Look what I found!
 Powdered Gerbil at $42.99 a pound.

 (I wonder if it’s a diuretic?)